johanzi/GOMAP_maize_B73_NAM5/README.md

 GOMAP   Zm00001eb000010_P001    Zm00001eb000010_P001            GO:0003727      GOMAP:0000      IEA     RBH:I1IST9      F                       gene    taxon:4577      20221129        GOMAP-v1.3.9
 ```

-Note that each protein isoforms are annotated but most people usually consider only genes when performing GO term enrichment analyses.
+Note that each protein isoforms are annotated but people usually consider only genes when performing GO term enrichment analyses.
 Therefore, one must collapse this annotation at the gene level:

 ```
 # Get protein isoform and GO term